VFW SG 1262 Schwebegestell: Technical description

 The aircraft was based on a trapezoidal frame without any skin panels.
 Deviating from the vectored thrust engine concept of the VAK 191B, five Rolls-Royce RB.108 turbojet lift engines with 9 kN thrust each were mounted vertically.
-In addition to extensive sensor equipment, the rig used an auxiliary gas turbine for autonomous electrical power supply supply, it was also fitted with a Martin-Baker ejection seat.
+In addition to extensive sensor equipment, the rig used an auxiliary gas turbine for autonomous electrical power supply, it was also fitted with a Martin-Baker ejection seat.

 The control commands were transmitted via an electrical control (fly-by-wire) system with mechanical feedback.
 The flight control system had triple redundancy and double electro-hydraulic servo units with integrated self-monitoring.
 The control commands for the three axes were accomplished with compressed air nozzles that were actuated by a 4000 psi high-pressure hydraulic system, movement of the main engines for control purposes was deliberately omitted.
 A direct mechanical back up of the compressed air control system was provided for emergencies.